erlangsters/term-validator/README.md

 ## Getting started

-The `term_validator` module features a single `validate/2` function that takes a term and its expected format, then returns `valid` or `{invalid, Reason}`.
+The `term_validator` module features a single `validate/2` function that takes an Erlang term and its expected format, then returns `valid` or `{invalid, Reason}`.

-Format is a tuple with the first element being the validator name, and the second element being a list of options to be passed to the underlying validate functions.
+A **term format** is a tuple with the first element being the validator name, and the second element being a list of options to be passed to the underlying validate functions.
 If no options are needed, the format can simply be the validator name.